calvinrzachman/chain-of-thought/proof-of-work/README.md

 ### The Purpose of Proof of Work \[ in Bitcoin]

 Another peculiar aspect of Bitcoin's use of Proof of Work is that proofs are said to be "found".
 I don't just prove my work.
+I don't just prove work.
 I find a proof of work.
 Moreover, that proof is testament to my work and the work of others.
+Recall that the proof of work is demonstrative of more work than any one person, entity, or government, is capable of performing.
+The presenter of the work is selected randomly.
 This process is described above and is referred to as **Mining**.

 The security of the Bitcoin network emerges from and relies upon 2 things:
 -	Proof of Work (Consensus)